My Plantiful Cooking

 Meesha

-This cold Japanese tofu salad features crisp veggies and silken tofu served with a flavorsome sesame soy dressing.
-This healthy side dish is easy to make and is ready in 10 minutes.
-A versatile salad that goes well with any Asian mains!
+This cold Japanese tofu salad features crisp veggies and silken tofu, served with a flavorful sesame soy dressing.
+A refreshing and light side dish that is ready in under 10 minutes and requires minimal prep.

 5 from 1 vote